All night not sleeping

 The poems are night themed, either written at night or about the night.

-Night Work is available now from AMAZON
+Night Work is available now in paperback and Kindle

 Or directly from the publisher HERE.